Year 12 Theatre Studies Units 3 and 4

 What skills do you need?

-You need to be able to speak clearly about your ideas and have the capacity to build reciprocal relationships with others in your production team.
-You will be required to engage in creative and imaginative rehearsal and construction workshops, commit to seeing a project completed and have a sense of adventure and exploration.
+You need to be able to speak clearly about your creative ideas and have the capacity to build collaborative relationships with others in your production team.
+You will be required to actively engage with all stages of the production process, analyse and evaluate two live theatre productions, commit to seeing a project completed and have a sense of adventure and exploration!

 What skills do you develop?

-- confident articulation and discussion of your ideas
+- confident articulation and expression of your creative ideas

 - creative and imaginative thinking